OpenKH/OpenKh/docs/winshell/INSTALL.md

 ![](https://i.imgur.com/vtm04uL.png)

 When you do all of the above, Click on "**Explorer -> Restart Explorer**" and that's it!
 The WinShell extensions should be successfully installed!
+Note that you will only have to do this once.
+We hope you enjoy these extensions and Keep on Moddin'